jweissman/system/README.md

 One fun way to think of System (and the code definitely reflects it) is as a kind of *recursion over the web*.

+## Key Concepts

+- *Nodes*: documents with text.
+  (#hashtags within content are searchable.)
+- *Folders*: container of nodes and possibly other folders.
+  (basic unit of hierarchical structure)
+- *Mounts*: a virtual "union" of other folders "onto" a given folder.
+  (paths support symbolic traversal.)
+- *Bridges*: a network mount of an *entire other System* onto a given folder.
+  (paths support traversal. system api client used to facilitate interaction.)

 ## The Basics

 By a default users control content in your